AlexeyBeley/horey/configuration_policy/README.md

 "Sparse is better than dense."(c)

+## Clarity
-each step of configuration components change must be logged the most comfort for understanding way: if there were N files applied at the end there should be complete list of files' full paths.
+Each value assignment must be logged the most comfort for understanding way: if there were N files applied, at the end there should be complete list of files' full paths.

-Policy rules examples:
+## Value restriction examples
 * Static value
-* Auto formated value - raise exception if required components' values were not set. e.g. dns_name = "{host_name}-{environment_grade}.{environment_name}.{domain}.com"
+* Auto formatted value - raise exception dependencies were not set. e.g. dns_name = "{host_name}-{environment_grade}.{environment_name}.{domain}.com"
-  if host_name is None: raise
+  if host_name is None: raise exception
 * Restricted by number of possibilities: Enum
-* Type/Regex/range restrictions
+* Type/Regex/Range restrictions
-* Custom rules: see more detailed examples below.
-* Sanity check - check whether all configs were set.
-* Aliases - if the same thing has multiple names